ben833/organitza/README.md

 # organitza
 REST API that lets you track the organizations in your world

+## Live Demo

+Send HTTP requests to `http://mysterious-chamber-36083.herokuapp.com` using the information below.

 # API Documentation
 ## List organizations
 `GET /v1/organizations`